 Financial Aid Appeals

-To submit an appeal, please submit the online application.
+To submit an appeal, please complete the online application.

 Please refer to the Satisfactory Academic Progress Policy for Financial Aid for more information.

-Students may appeal to the Dean of Students.
+Students may appeal to the Director of Community Standards.
 If circumstances warrant, a student may be granted a one semester probationary period, during which s/he may continue to receive financial assistance.
-The Dean of Students will develop an academic contract detailing the terms of the probationary period.
+The Director of Community Standards will develop an academic contract detailing the terms of the probationary period.
 At the conclusion of the probationary term, students must have met the terms of the contract and/or regained satisfactory academic progress in order to receive financial aid in subsequent terms.
 Students will not be granted more than one probationary period.
 Once the student has begun the enrollment period for which the probationary period has been granted, the probationary period is official and cannot be canceled or deferred.

 The appeal must be generated by the student and must include the following: